datascienceucsc/workshops/README.md

 # Data Science Slugs Workshops
 *Anders Poirel*

-This (WIP) repository hosts all the deliverables for Data Science Slugs @ UCSC's workshops and activities - or at least those made by who bothered to use version control.
+This (WIP) repository hosts all the deliverables for Data Science Slugs @ UCSC's workshops and activities - or at least those were a member who bothered to use version control was in charge.

 ## Structure